Story Behind the Song: Chris Young, ‘Tomorrow’

 Chris Young, Anthony Smith and Frank Myers had been talking about writing together for years before they finally sat down for a songwriting session.
-And when they did, the result was solid gold.
-The three co-penned what became Chris’ fourth consecutive No. 1 hit, ‘Tomorrow,’ which is now certified gold with half a million copies sold.
-Chances are they won’t wait as long to set up that next writing session!
+But when they finally did, the result was solid gold (er, platinum): The three co-penned “Tomorrow,” which Young released in February of 2011 as the first single from his Neon album, and the tune became Young’s fourth consecutive No. 1 hit and has been certified platinum.
+Below, the three tunesmiths tell The Boot about writing the sultry song.

-Frank adds that he came up with the idea for the song after listening to Gary Allan‘s tune ‘Today.’
+Myers adds that he came up with the idea for the song after listening to Gary Allan‘s tune “Today.”

-Frank: I first thought we would go in the direction of all the things we say we’re going to do tomorrow, like quit smoking, lose weight and so on.
-But I was sitting around the house and this chorus came to me, and when I showed it to Anthony and Chris, we rolled with it.
+Myers: I first thought we would go in the direction of all the things we say we’re going to do tomorrow, like quit smoking, lose weight and so on.
+But I was sitting around the house, and this chorus came to me, and when I showed it to Anthony and Chris, we rolled with it.

-Frank: Anthony and I had been writing together for several years, and he told me about Chris.
-The first time I met Chris was at a SESAC (performing rights organization) Christmas party, and he was wearing this bright orange Longhorn shirt.
+Myers: Anthony and I had been writing together for several years, and he told me about Chris.
+The first time I met Chris was at a SESAC Christmas party, and he was wearing this bright orange Longhorn shirt.

 Young: Someone called and said, “Why don’t you drop by this place, there are gonna be some people from SESAC there,” but no one told me it was their Christmas party and to dress appropriately.
 I think you two guys were the only ones who spoke to me, and I was trying to sneak out the whole time.
 I had on these old jeans and that orange shirt, and I stood out really bad.

 Smith: Yeah, Chris was hovering up against the wall.
 Everyone was coming up and talking to him, and he was trying to disappear into the wall.